vishalpawarR/applied-visual-design/README.md

 0px [yellow -- blend -- blue] 40px [green -- blend -- red] 80px

 If every two color stop values are the same color, the blending isn't noticeable because it's between the same color, followed by a hard transition to the next color, so you end up with stripes.

+## 33 - url() :

+- One way to add texture and interest to a background and have it stand out more is to add a subtle pattern.
+The key is balance, as you don't want the background to stand out too much, and take away from the foreground.
+The `background` property supports the `url()` function in order to link to an image of the chosen texture or pattern.
+The link address is wrapped in quotes inside the parentheses.